denis2glez/minimal-lambda/README.md

     output.json
 ```

+### Issues

 If you are (un)lucky enough to get an error of the form

 ```sh
 /var/task/bootstrap: /lib64/libc.so.6: version `GLIBC_X.XX' not found (required by /var/task/bootstrap)
 ```

-don't panic, it's just that `glibc`'s version on Amazon Linux 2 is different than on your system.
+Don't panic, it's just that `glibc`'s version on Amazon Linux 2 is different than on your system.

 A first solution would be to compile the project statically using musl libc